eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 # Implementation Status

 The practices described in this document have been established, used, and refined over the course of running numerous IETF Hackathons, including several at online only IETF meetings.
-The [draft-ietf-shmoo-hackathon](https://github.com/eckelcu/draft-ietf-shmoo-hackathon) GitHub repository has been used to collaborate on this document.
-The [IETF-Hackathon](https://github.com/ietf-hackathon) GitHub organization contains code associated with IETF Hackathons.
+The {{GITHUB-REPO}} GitHub repository has been used to collaborate on this document.
+The {{GITHUB}} organization contains code associated with IETF Hackathons.

 # Security Considerations